kecskusz-8/nocc/extension/README.md

 Confirm both the extension and the relay are reachable.
 Open the browser console on the platform's tab and check for `NOCC:` prefixed log lines indicating connection errors.

 **Extension stops working after a platform update:**
 Chat platforms' frontends change without warning and without a stable API for extensions like this.
-NOCC works by reading and writing the platform's DOM directly, so any structural change on their end can break it until the selectors are updated.
+NOCC hooks work by reading and writing the platform's DOM directly, so any structural change on their end can break the hook until its selectors are updated.
 This is an accepted tradeoff of not depending on the platform's cooperation.
 See [`ARCHITECTURE.md`](../docs/ARCHITECTURE.md#design-decisions-and-tradeoffs).

 ## Manual build